About Us

 Grandchildren of Sir Charles Norwood

 Lady Norwood was married to Sir Charles Norwood, founder of Wellington Free Ambulance, and both had a keen interest in civic affairs in Wellington.
-She was president of the Wellington Free Ladies Auxiliary for several years.
+She was president of the Wellington Free Ladies' Auxiliary for several years.

 After the Second World War, money was available for the reconstruction of the City reserves that had been occupied by the military.
 It was in that context that the plans for a winter rose garden at the Wellington Botanic Garden was accepted.

-Source: Sir Charles John Boyd Norwood (1871-1966) reminiscing his life, compiled by Jennifer Eve Brown.
+Source: Sir Charles John Boyd Norwood (1871-1966) reminiscing on his life, compiled by Jennifer Eve Brown.
 August 2014.

 In loving memory of Sydney Barlow